fyrox-book/fyrox-book.github.io/src/scene/tilemap.md

 ![erase](erase.gif)

-Erases tiles using the shape of the current brush, could be activated using `2` key or by clicking on the button with eraser icon.
+Erases tiles using the shape of the current brush.
+Activate it using the `2` key or by clicking on the button with eraser icon.

 ### Flood Fill Tool

 ![flood fill](flood_fill.gif)

-Fills a region with the same tile kind (or empty space) using random tiles from the current brush.
-Could be activated using the button with paint bucket icon.
+Fills a region with the same tile kind (or empty space) using the tiles of the current brush.
+Activate it using the button with paint bucket icon.

 ### Pick Tool